PhdLoLi/naxos/README.md

 ----
 Prerequisites
 ==
-These are prerequisites to build NDNPaxos.
+These are prerequisites to build Naxos.

 **Required:**
 * [clang](http://clang.llvm.org/)